techgirlgeek/local_dev/README.md

   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/intro_installation.html)
   4. Open a shell prompt (Terminal app on a Mac)
-      1. Change directory to where ever you keep your local sites, ie: ~/Sites
+      1. Change directory to where ever you keep your local sites, ie: /Users/username/Sites
+      2. If you don't have a sub-directory, Sites in your home directory, create it.
-      2.  git clone git@bitbucket.org:hdscode/local_dev.git
+      3.  git clone git@bitbucket.org:hdscode/local_dev.git
+      4. Change directory into local_dev: cd local_dev
+  5. Make sure you are connected to the VPN, if you are not in the office.
+  6. To see a list of all sites ready to build, do a vagrant status:
+      1. vagrant status
-  5. vagrant up { site to build }
+  7. vagrant up { site to build }
       1.  example: vagrant up oncampus.dev
-  6. If it gets stuck while on step "Check out Repo to the specified location."
+  8. If it gets stuck while on step "Check out Repo to the specified location."
       1. To test if it is stuck, do the following:
         1. Open a new terminal window
         2. Change directory to where you cloned the repo: ~/Sites/local_dev